akivaschoen/xyzzwhy/README.md

 Very basic and completely random for now.
 Future plans (roughly in order):

+- Keep track of remaining characters so a new thing isn't added that would put it over Twitter's maximum.
 - Refactor the data functions to allow xyzzwhy-bot to get its data from xyzzwhy-bot.db rather than assuming a populated database.
 - Add more depth and branches.
 Things should be able to have potential follow-up segments.
 - Maintain xyzzwhy's state: health, inventory, and so forth.